• Skip to primary navigation

 • * How to measure flour properly: Use a kitchen scale to measure flour for accurate results every time.
 If you don't have a kitchen scale, use the spoon and level method.
 Stir the flour (especially if it's been packed down in a bag/container), then gently spoon into the measuring cup, leveling off the top with a knife.
 Scooping with a measuring cup compacts flour into the cup and adds up to 25% extra to the recipe, resulting in dry, bland cookies that don't spread properly.

-• The ingredients in this recipe are scaled to make 12 cookies.
-If you'd like to make a larger batch of cookies, I recommend trying my Chewy Chocolate Chip Cookies instead of doubling or tripling this recipe.
+• Want more cookies?
+The ingredients in this recipe are scaled to make 9 cookies.
+If you'd like to make a larger batch, use my No Chill Chocolate Chip Cookies recipe, which yields 18 cookies.

 Nutrition Estimate